sgdevmane/interview-guide/markdowns/html/html-questions.md

 ---

-## Modern HTML5 Advanced Features and Web Components

-### Q16: How do you create and implement custom Web Components?
+### Q41: How do you create and implement custom Web Components?
 **Difficulty: Expert**

 **Answer:**